|Martin Douglas Packer (#47912178)|

 North Stoneham, England = 2

-* Cambridge = Ascension Parish Burial Ground+ : 4, Girton : 1, and Trumpington Extension: 2
+* Cambridge = Ascension Parish Burial Ground : 5, Girton : 1, and Trumpington Extension: 2

 b.
 THE CAMBRIDGE AMERICAN WAR CEMETERY : I am now managing some 601 ex-'CWGC/ABMC' memorials.[I have added countries and US states of birth, some were born well outside the US of A mainland and most importantly, ranks].
 It has been a privilege to do this: I now need dates of birth and place names, as well as (in some cases) dates and places of death, so do HELP me please ASAP!
 Thanks to everyone who has contributed vital personal data so far.
-Note: I welcome any contribution anyone can make to improve the 601 memorials that I currently manage for Find-a-Grave; it has been a pleasure (albeit) a sad one to review all of them and to make changes.
-I was surprised that so many lacked requests for images of the gravestones/memorials.
-I manage all of these 601 memorials at the direct request of Find-a-Grave, to whom any queries should be directed and NOT to me personally.
-I look forward to hearing from you if you can make any contribution to them: I am especially grateful to Jim Chandler a.k.a.
-"455th AAA Historian" for the very many useful contributions he has made to Bios. recently, for the 455th AAA.
+Note: I welcome any contribution anyone can make to improve the 600 memorials that I currently manage for Find-a-Grave; it has been a pleasure (albeit a sad one) to review all of them and to make changes.
+I was surprised that so many lacked requests for images of the gravestones or memorials.
+(I now manage all of these 601 memorials at the direct request of Find-a-Grave.)
+I look forward to hearing from you if you can make any contribution to them, especially their 'parental' links.

 "The church of St Giles and St Peter stands at the junction of Castle Street/Castle Hill with Chesterton Road, but the Ascension Parish Burial Ground,[a church cemetery created when the churchyard became closed to further interments], is off the Huntingdon Road near the junction with Storey's Way in the northwest of Cambridge.
 It includes the graves of many Cambridge academics and non-conformists of the 19th and early 20th century.
 A small chapel was also built on the grounds.
 The one and a half acres of the burial ground were established in 1857, the first burial being in 1869.
 Today some 2,500 people of every religious denomination and none, are buried in 1,500 plots.
 It is the final resting place of many city and university dignitaries, scientists, 101 Fellows [including three Nobel prize winners] and 24 Knights of the Realm.
 It is a designated City Wildlife Site and is part of the Storey's Way Conservation area.
 In 2005 the plant species present were catalogued and the site is now managed so as to encourage wildlife and habitat diversity, as well as to care for the graves themselves.
 It is a ‘hidden' part of the busy and rapidly expanding city and remains little known even to people who have lived all their lives in Cambridge."